featurevisor/featurevisor/docs/features.md

 ## Variables

-Variables are really powerful and should be used with caution as they can grow very fast.
+Variables are really powerful, and they allow you to use Featurevisor as your application's runtime configuration management tool.

 Before assigning variable values, we must define the schema of our variables in the feature: